-The liberation of women from inequalities and subservient status in relation to men, and from attitudes causing these (now generally replaced by the term feminism).
+The advocacy of the liberation of women from inequalities and subservient status in relation to men, and from attitudes causing these (now generally replaced by the term feminism).

 - It was a broadly based movement committed to a programme of social reform, women's liberation, national liberation and parliamentary democracy.